 This step is applied only when the leg is deemed in contact, and it reduces systematic bias that would arise if a rolling wheel were treated as a fixed stance anchor.

 \paragraph{Velocity augmentation.} The same idea is used to augment the stance-based velocity observation.
-In implementation we subtract the joint-induced shank pitch rate $(\dot q_2+\dot q_3)$; including $\dot\theta_{\mathrm{pitch}}$ is straightforward but was found unnecessary in our runs.
+In implementation we subtract the configured joint-induced shank pitch rate.
 Using the encoder angular velocity and joint angular velocities, we form an effective wheel rolling rate

-consistent with the implementation (wheel rate minus shank pitch rate induced by the leg joints).
-The induced planar rolling velocity is
+consistent with the implementation (wheel rate minus the shank pitch rate induced by the leg joints).
+The induced rolling velocity is

 which is added to the kinematics-derived stance velocity term when forming the fused body velocity observation (cf.~\eqref{eq:fuse_obs2}).

 \paragraph{Degenerate case and point-foot platforms.} If $r_w=0$, the propagation \eqref{eq:contact_propagation}--\eqref{eq:wheel_vel} vanishes and the formulation reduces to the point-foot case where the stance anchor is treated as stationary.
 In our parameterization, point-foot robots absorb the foot radius into the effective shank length (Section~III-A), whereas wheel-legged robots keep $r_w>0$ and apply the explicit rolling propagation above.